wireapp/wire-server/src/how-to/install/includes/helm_dns-ingress-troubleshooting.inc.rst

 How to set up DNS records
 ----------------------------

-An installation needs 5 or 6 domain names (5 without audio/video support, 6 with audio/video support):
+An installation needs 5 to 7 domain names (5 without audio/video support, 7 with audio/video support):

 You need